ldaptools/ldaptools/docs/en/tutorials/AD-Permissions.md

 ```

 ------------------------
-#### setType(AceType $type)
+#### setType($type)

-When setting the ACE type explicitly you need to use the AceType object.
-The ACE type can be one of several types and
+When setting the ACE type explicitly you need to use the AceType object or the ACE type shortname.
+The ACE type can be
-can be defined by its SDDL short name or one of the constants available on the `LdapTools\Security\Ace\AceType` class.
+one of several types and can be defined by its SDDL short name or one of the constants available on the `LdapTools\Security\Ace\AceType`
+class.
 Available types defined on the AceType class include:

 ```php
     const TYPE = [